albar965/littlenavmap-manual/src/en/MENUS.rst

 Allow Window docking
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This enabled per default.
+This is enabled per default.
 Disable this if you do not want floating (i.e. undocked) dock windows to snap back into the main window while moving them around.

+See also :doc:`DOCKWINDOWS`.

+.. _allow-window-moving:

+Allow Window moving
+^^^^^^^^^^^^^^^^^^^^^^^^^

+Enabled per default.
+Disable this to avoid moving dock windows around when accidentally clicking and dragging the title bar.
+This usually messes up the window layout.
+Disabling this function still allows to move floating (i.e. undocked) windows around.

+You can still resize the docked windows at the border between them and you can still turn a docked window into a floating window by double clicking on the title bar.

 See also :doc:`DOCKWINDOWS`.